H20rj/ApplicationTracker/README.md

 ## Currently experimenting with GUI.
-Just for viewing status right now.
+Just for viewing status and changing statuses right now.
 Must set statuses in main.py first, then run test_gui.py with:
 Windows: `py test_gui.py`\
 macOS: `python3 test_gui.py`
+## All save files work, so the GUI and CLI are interchangeable; however, you can only change the username and password in the CLI.
 ## About

 This project was created on a sick day at school.
 It may not be fully optimized, but it’s a good starting point for tracking acceptances.